 Senior Prep and High School Facilities

-The High School campus includes two sports fields, five tennis and netball courts, and a full-size swimming pool (25m with 8 lanes).
+The High School campus includes a sports field, three tennis and netball courts, a basketball court and a full-size swimming pool (25m with 8 lanes).
 There are spaces dedicated to specialist subjects such as Music, Drama, Natural and Physical Science, Art and Design and Technology.

 The Welcome Centre is where guests are welcomed on first entry to our beautiful school.
 Students pass by and through here each day.
 It houses our Reception area and sick bays.
 It is also the place of Khula Café, which is our very upmarket canteen/tuckshop.
 “Khula” means “to thrive” in isiZulu and this is the hallmark of everything we do and are at BAHS.
 We are a school that aims to enable each person, whether adult or student, to thrive.
 Khula Café sells a range of healthy foods and works on a cashless basis.
 It is outsourced.